aurelia/web-components/README.md

       //The following line takes all global resource custom elements and registers them as web components.
-      //Once the element is registered, in-page elements will begin rendering. registry.useGlobalElements();
+      //Once the element is registered, in-page elements will begin rendering.
+      //registry.fallbackPrefix = 'au-'; //default fallback prefix for custom elements -
+      //registry.mandatoryPrefix = false; //whether all custom elements will be prefixed, by default only those wihtout hyphen ('-') registry.useGlobalElements();
     });
  }